Elaeocarpus dentatus: Food

 The mealy substance which covers the kernel of the hinau's drupe (similar to that of an Olive) was used by Māori to make a kind of cake or bread or, alternatively, a kind of gruel.

 The ethnographer Elsdon Best recorded that, though the drupes are edible raw, to make the cake they would first dry the fruit for a couple of days and then pound them with a pestle made of maire or stone.
 This process, called tuki, was done in a trough called a kumete, and was necessary in order to remove the unwanted nuts, stalks and bits of broken skin.
 The meal was then sifted through baskets make of Cabbage tree leaves such that the stones were trapped in the basket, known as a tatari or kete puputu.
 They were then sieved through a finer sieve to ensure that none of the stones known as karihi, iwi, or iho were left in the meal.
 Afterwards, the meal was moulded into a large cake which was then cooked for several hours in what he described as a steam oven, likely a hāngī, inside wooden baskets called rourou, which were lined with Hound's tongue ferns, in which the meal was also wrapped.
 Because some meal was still left on the stones, water was used to rub it off and the combination was drunk as a sort of gruel, as it would be called in a western context, and known to Māori as wai haro.
 He also reported that it was usually drunk heated, by placing hot stones into it.
-The cakes, 9-13kgs in weight, would take 1–2 days of cooking to be prepared.
+The cakes, 9-13 kg in weight, would take 1–2 days of cooking to be prepared.

 William Colenso in 1880 described the process as being different depending on iwi: some iwi would steep the fruit in water, while others would pound and sift the fruit without a steeping stage.
 Another 19th century ethnographer, Richard Taylor, described a similar process, though he recorded that the drupes were steeped in running water for a year to remove their "bitterness" and cooked wrapped inside a rangiora leaf.
 An alternative cooking method he described involved placing the "flour" in heated water at which point it was described as rerepi.
 Mākereti Papakura, another ethnographer from the time period also described the fruit being soaked, though she didn't record it being a year long process.

 Although some Europeans did not particularly enjoy the cakes, Elsdon Best writing that "I prefer my bread and beefsteak," Mākereti Papakura claimed that Māori considered it a great luxury as demonstrated in their saying: "Kia whakaara koe i taku moe, ko te whatu turei a Rua" meaning "When you awaken me from my sleep let it be for the purpose of eating the whatu turei a Rua (Hīnau meal).

 E. dentatus's fruit are in fact nutritious as they contain some fatty acids which may be protective against Cardiovascular disease.